 Some companies also ask their current employees to have informal talks with top candidates, assuming that those workers know best what it takes to succeed in the organization and can honestly answer candidates’ questions.
 This strategy relies on having employees with a lot of job satisfaction, of course; unhappy workers won’t do much to convince applicants to join your team.

 Hiring is hard work, even for experienced HR professionals.
 Your hiring process might need to evolve in order for your organization to attract top talent.
 Commonwealth is here to help you navigate the challenges and devise strategies that work.
-Don’t miss our upcoming webinar, Recruiting and Hiring Great Employees on Wednesday, January 15 at 12:00 PM EST. Still have questions, contact us today.
+If you haven’t seen it already, check out our recorded webinar, Recruiting and Hiring Great Employees .
+Still have questions?
+Contact us today.